 43| Band Baaja Baaraat (2010)

 B3 gave Bollywood a new charmer: Ranveer Singh.

 Recipient of numerous awards and by far the best individual performance of Ranbir Kapoor.
 Director Imtiaz Ali gets into the grove to create this masterpiece.
 Rahman's music is divine.

 One thing that I remember of this movie is when asked one of my friend's review on the movie when it was released.
 He said, "Go and watch, something different".

-As like its precursor this was hugely popular musical romantic movie.
+As like its precursor, this was a hugely popular musical romantic movie.
 But the similarities just end there (except the logo style).
 The story is so much different from the earlier one that it just pleasantly surprises the audience.

 With A.R.
-Rahman music and the southern star Dhanush make this movie entertaining an worth every money and time.
+Rahman's music and the southern star Dhanush make this movie entertaining and worth every money and time.